ROBOTIS-GIT/ros2arduino/README.md

 #### Lastest release
  - **Feature**
-    - Only one node avaliable
+    - Only one node available
     - Publisher
     - Subscriber
  - **Communication**